 Hypotheses

-We aim to study the influence of the direct task’s characteristics on the dual-task costs, i.e. RTs and on the priming effect in a metacontrast-masked priming paradigm.
+We aim to study the influence of the direct task’s characteristics on the dual-task costs, i.e., RTs and on the priming effect in a metacontrast-masked priming paradigm.
 Specifically, we will look at the task characteristics of response modality and complexity.

-As mentioned above, our study is conceptually close to that of Biafora and Schmidt (2022) , and we therefore predict that (hypothesis 1, directed) the dual-task condition (indirect task– reaction to target direction; direct task – assessment of prime visibility via PAS) will lead to slower RTs and larger priming effects as compared to the single-task condition (indirect task only).
+As outlined above, we expect slower RTs and larger priming effects for the dual than for the single-task.
+We therefore predict that (hypothesis 1) the dual-task condition (indirect &direct task) will lead to slower RTs and larger priming effects as compared to the single-task condition (indirect task only).

 Resource theories state, that the performance of two tasks suffers when both draw from the same resources (Schacherer & Hazeltine, 2021), while dual-task costs are reduced when tasks require distinct resources.
-Accordingly, manual and vocal responses can be timeshared relatively efficiently (Wickens, 2002).(Kiefer et al., 2023) We therefore predict that (hypothesis 2, directed) the manual response modality condition of task 2 (key press) will lead to slower RTs and larger priming effects as compared to the vocal response modality condition.
+Accordingly, manual and vocal responses can be timeshared relatively efficiently (Wickens, 2002).
+A unimodal response condition, on the other hand, can lead to response-related interference, a mechanism expected to reduce response priming effects (Kiefer et al., 2023).
+We therefore predict that (hypothesis 2) the manual response modality condition of the direct task (key press) will lead to slower RTs and smaller priming effects as compared to the vocal response modality condition.

-As stated above, studies found higher RTs for more complex experimental conditions as compared to less complex conditions (e.g. Sigman & Dehaene, 2005; Vaportzis et al., 2013) and even more specifically higher RT1 for a more difficult task 2 due to increased resource demands (Fischer et al., 2007).(Kiefer et al., 2023) We predict that (hypothesis 3, directed) the high task complexity condition of task 2 (4 options to choose from for an answer) will lead to slower RTs as well as larger priming effects than the low task complexity condition (2 options to choose from).
+As stated above, studies found slower RTs for more complex experimental conditions as compared to less complex conditions (e.g., Sigman & Dehaene, 2005; Vaportzis et al., 2013) and even more specifically higher RT1 for a more difficult direct task due to increased resource demands (Fischer et al., 2007).
+This increase of demands, that a higher complexity poses, is expected to reduce response priming effects (Kiefer et al., 2023).
+We predict that (hypothesis 3) the high task complexity condition of the direct task (4 options to choose from for an answer) will lead to slower RTs and smaller priming effects than the low task complexity condition (2 options to choose from).

 Analysis Plan

 R and RStudio in their current versions will be used for all statistical analyses (R Core Team, 2021; RStudio Team, 2021).
 Only participants, who completed the experiment fully, will be included in the preregistered analysis.
+We will use the “2sd” method to define outliers (Berger & Kiefer, 2021).
+In addition, to exclude anticipatory responses we will also discard trials with RTs faster than 100 ms.

-We will use(Berger & Kiefer, 2021) the interquartile range (IQR) method (Tukey, 1977) to define trials with RTs located 1.5 IQR outside the lower and upper quartiles as RT outliers (per participant, across all conditions).
-(André, 2022; Nguyen, 2020; Seo, 2006)Also, we will only include correct trials in our analyses, that is trials in which participants answered correctly to the direction of the target arrow.
+We will only include correct trials in our analyses, i.e., trials in which participants answered correctly to the direction of the target arrow.
+All correct trials will be included in the analyses, regardless of subjective visibility rating.

 The priming effects will be calculated by subtracting the mean RT in congruent trials from the mean RT in incongruent trials per participant and condition.
-(Benjamini & Hochberg, 1995)We will conduct paired samples t-tests to test for significant differences in RTs and in priming effects between the levels of the two factors modality and complexity, as well as between single and dual-task..
+We will conduct one repeated-measures three-way ANOVA comprising the factors “response modality” (vocal vs. manual), “response complexity” (high vs. low), and “prime-target congruency” (congruent vs. incongruent) to test for RT differences between conditions, as well as a repeated-measures two-way ANOVA comprising the factors “task type” and “congruency” to test for RT differences between single and dual-task.
+Multiple t-tests controlled for false discovery rate (FDR, Benjamini & Hochberg, 1995) will be used as post-hoc analysis.

 Exploratory Analyses